auth0/docs/articles/quickstart/native/android/03-session-handling.md

 * `idToken`: Identity token that proves the identity of the user.
 To learn more, see the [ID token documentation](/tokens/id-token).
 * `refreshToken`: Refresh token that can be used to request new tokens without signing in again.
 To learn more, see the [refresh token documentation](/tokens/refresh-token/current).
 * `tokenType`: The type of tokens issued by the server.
-* `expiresIn`: The amount of seconds before the tokens expire.
+* `expiresIn`: The number of seconds before the tokens expire.
 * `expiresAt`: The date when the tokens expire.
 * `scope`: The scope that was granted to a user.
 This information is shown only if the granted scope is different than the requested one.

-The tokens are the objects used to prove your identity against the Auth0 APIs.
+Tokens are objects used to prove your identity against the Auth0 APIs.
 Read more about them in the [tokens documentation](https://auth0.com/docs/tokens).

 ## Before You Start